humayunkakar7/scripts/README.md

 Usage:
 ========================
-run `python XXXX.py` in the command line to run the game.
-Make sure you have Python 3.X.X and that your environment variables are set up correctly.
+run `python XXXX.py` in the command line to run the script.
+Make sure you have Python 3.X.X and that your environment variables and dependencies are set up correctly.

 RequestTracker
 ==============